brandonmcconnell/tailwindcss-multi/README.md

 That's down from 22 lines of output CSS to 10 lines of code, and the same minimal output that would be generated without using the `multi` directive at all.

 The strongest argument against using `multi` is output CSS bloat.
 This is I caution strongly against throughout this README and provide tips for avoiding.

-It's also something @adamwathan, the creator of Tailwind CSS, discussed at length in [this legendary thread](https://x.com/adamwathan/status/1461519820411789314) when he and his team explored the same idea from a different approach.
+It's also something [**@adamwathan**](https://github.com/adamwathan), the creator of Tailwind CSS, discussed at length in [this legendary thread](https://x.com/adamwathan/status/1461519820411789314) when he and his team explored the same problem space from a different angle.

 Notice the nicer syntax in that linked thread.
-Something like that *could* be possible with a vite/postcss plugin.
+Something like that _**might**_ be possible with a vite/postcss plugin.

 This…
 ```html